Thomas Hobson (actor)

-Thomas "Tommy" Hobson (born June 8, 1982) is an American stage, film, and television actor and singer.
-He is best known for his roles as Shout in the Nick Jr. television series The Fresh Beat Band and its animated spin-off Fresh Beat Band of Spies and Bryce in the Nickelodeon television series That Girl Lay Lay.
+Thomas Hobson (born June 8, 1982) is an American stage, film, and television actor and singer.
+He is best known for his roles as Shout in the Nick Jr. Channel television series The Fresh Beat Band and its animated spin-off Fresh Beat Band of Spies and Bryce in the Nickelodeon television series That Girl Lay Lay.
 He has also starred in films such as Clubhouse Detectives (1996), Free Enterprise (1999), 12 Hour Shift (2020) and Ghosts of the Ozarks (2021).

 He began acting when he was six years old, and received a BA in Theatre Studies from Yale University in 2004.